Adyen/adyen-flutter/README.md

 ### Card Component with Advanced flow:

 1. From your server, make a [`/paymentMethods`](https://docs.adyen.com/api-explorer/Checkout/71/post/paymentMethods) request.

-2. Get the card payment method to use the payment methods list in the response.
+2. Get the card payment method from the payment methods list.
 3. Create the `CardComponentConfiguration`.
 ```dart
 final CardComponentConfiguration cardComponentConfiguration = CardComponentConfiguration(